ESSS/oop-ext/README.rst

 -------
 A reminder for the maintainers on how to make a new release.

-Note that the VERSION should folow the semantic versioning as X.Y.Z Ex.: v1.0.5
+Note that the VERSION should follow the semantic versioning as X.Y.Z Ex.: v1.0.5

 1. Create a ``release-VERSION`` branch from ``upstream/master``.